-This includes cats who go outside occasionally and those who rarely come inside as they both face risks outdoors that can shorten their lives.
+This includes cats who go outside occasionally and those who rarely come inside (indoor/outdoor cats), as they both face risks outdoors that can shorten their lives.

 Cats who go outdoors can face predators, cars, and other cats who can injure or even kill your pet.
 Fight wounds often become infected, and cats may hide instead of coming home for treatment, putting their lives at risk from an easily treated injury.

 Outside, cats are exposed to fleas and ticks, intestinal worms, and diseases from other cats.
 While parasites can be prevented with monthly treatments, there is no prevention or treatment for Feline Immunodeficiency Virus (FIV), severely compromising your cat's immune system and making them more vulnerable to disease.

 Another virus common in outdoor cats is Feline Leukemia Virus (FeLV), transmitted through friendly contact between cats.
 There is a vaccine against FeLV, but if your cat does get it, she is likely to become very ill at a young age.